binitGajera/MIPS-Simulator/readme.txt

 CMSC 611 - ADVANCED COMPUTER ARCHITECTURE PROJECT

+The project is written in Python.
 The main files for the project are named "load_data.py" and "MIPS.py".
 The "load_data.py" is build for parsing the data while the other is the main MIPS simulator.

 To run the project, you can simply call the below mentioned command on any linux machine: